 - Can you communicate well or are you missing texts, emails?

 - What does your gut say?
 Do you feel like you could have a working relationship with this person or is there something that makes you think you cannot?
 Trust you gut feelings in this case, they are usually correct.

 Money varies by agency and it takes some shopping around to see who is going to pay you the best for your needs.
 The highest pay does not always equal the best fit for you.
 As I mentioned earlier, if an agency has a lot of benefits to offer, that may mean that they offer less of a weekly take home pay than other agencies.
-This is not necessary a bad thing, but it is a matter of determining and finding what works for you.
+This is not necessarily a bad thing, but it is a matter of determining and finding what works for you.

 For example, I may be able to work for a smaller agency with lower overhead and minimal benefits who can pay me more weekly, but they may not have access to the number of jobs that a larger agency has.

 What are other people saying about this agency?
-Searching for reviews and recommendations of an agency can be like diving into a black hole; so user beware.
-Remember that people tend to post negative experiences way more than positive ones and you need to take everything that you read with a grain of salt.
+Searching for reviews and recommendations about an agency can be like diving into a black hole; so user beware.
+Remember that people tend to post negative experiences way more than positive ones so you need to take everything that you read with a grain of salt.
 When you look at a review, do not only look to see if it is a 1 star or 5 star, but WHY and WHAT the reviewer had to say about the agency.
-You can seek reviews on agencies from places like Glassdoor and on business Facebook pages and community forums.
+You can seek reviews on agencies from places like Glassdoor and on Facebook business pages and community forums.